rj-morgan/canql/README.md

 ```json
 {"patient.sex":{"equals":"1"},"patient.registry":{"equals":"84"}}
 ```

-The parser is case insensitive.
+      and booking at hospital RGT01 and delivery at addenbrookes trust The parser is case insensitive.
 An example of an almost fully involved CANQL query is:

-> First 27 Male Liveborn Thames Cases Due between 20/06/2015 and 25/06/2015 and Born on 22/06/2015 and that Died on 07/07/2015 with Suspected Prenatal Q20 Anomalies and Postnatal Tests and Missing Postcode and Date of Birth and QA Action and Unprocessed paediatric records and Mother Born between 01/10/1990 and 10/01/1999 and who Died on 01/08/2015 with Populated Postcode and NHS Number
+> First 27 Male Liveborn Thames Cases Due between 20/06/2015 and 25/06/2015 and Born on 22/06/2015 and that Died on 07/07/2015 with Suspected Prenatal Q20 Anomalies and Booking at hospital RGT01 and Delivery at addenbrookes trust and Postnatal Tests and Missing Postcode and Date of Birth and QA Action and Unprocessed paediatric records and Mother Born between 01/10/1990 and 10/01/1999 and who Died on 01/08/2015 with Populated Postcode and NHS Number

 Please see the tests for many more examples.